ibm-cloud-docs/openshift/openshift_worker_plan.md

 {: shortdesc}

 **Do I want to use shared or dedicated hardware?**</br>
 When you create a standard classic cluster, you must choose whether you want the underlying hardware to be shared by multiple {{site.data.keyword.IBM_notm}} customers (multi tenancy) or to be dedicated to you only (single tenancy).
+VPC standard clusters can be provisioned on shared infrastructure (multi tenancy) only.

 To achieve HIPAA and PCI compliance for your environment, make sure to use [bare metal machines](/docs/openshift?topic=openshift-planning_worker_nodes#bm) for your worker nodes.
 With bare metal machines, all compute resources are dedicated exclusively to you, and you can control the isolation and resource consumption of your workloads.
 {: important}